 Get your Tigers enthusiasts active by coming up with baseball-like games to play indoors.
 For example, instead of a bat and ball, use your hand as a bat and stuffed animals as balls to practice “hitting.”
 You can even add bases (think: pillows) and run through an inning or two.

-This article was originally published in 2011 and is updated annually.
+This article was originally published in 2011 and was updated for 2016.